Word list

 Site reliability engineering (SRE) content generally refers to measuring customer happiness instead of customer satisfaction.
 The two phrases are not equivalent.

-The distinction the SRE docs make is between satisfying a need (a dispassionate act) and establishing an emotional response (creating happiness).
+The distinction the SRE documentation makes is between satisfying a need (a dispassionate act) and establishing an emotional response (creating happiness).
 Although it is difficult to measure happiness precisely, SRE uses service level indicators (SLIs) to quantify user perception.
 For example, a customer might feel a "need" to watch a show on TV.
 If the show is available, the customer's need is satisfied.
 But if playback is slow or choppy, the customer might not be happy.

 For more information about SRE and measuring reliability, see The Happiness Test.